flaurida/laurails/README.md

 ## Future Improvements (Coming Soon)

-* Add other options for `validates` like uniqueness
 * Add template HTML files to the application so layouts can be reused across pages
 * Automatically require relevant model and controller files in app
 * Integrate PostgreSQL database functionality